Dislike the sound of your singing voice?

 PICK YOUR TONE COLOUR

 Your vowel placement will determine your overall sound and tone.
 If you are singing more traditional theatre and classical songs your vowel placement will be really open.
-Whereas if you’re singing contemporary styles, your vowel placement will more more closed off and improvised by the individual singer.
-Another thing to brush up on would be the use of dipthongs.
-Dipthongs are when two vowel sounds are placed next to each other and the dipthong is the second vowel sound.
-Contemporary Singers use dipthongs to create a more modern feel and less classical rounded sound.
-So pick and choose the style you’re after, just like ye’ old soft serve machine at Sizzler.
+Whereas if you’re singing contemporary styles, your vowel placement will be more closed off and improvised by the individual singer.
+Another thing to brush up on would be the use of diphthongs.
+Diphthongs are when two vowel sounds are placed next to each other and the diphthong is the second vowel sound.
+Contemporary Singers use diphthongs to create a more modern feel and less classical rounded sound.
+So pick and choose the style you’re after, just like ye’ old soft-serve machine at Sizzler.

 Sometimes the reason we don’t like our voice is because we’re not singing the style or musical genre that we like.
-For example, I’m a trained jazz and theatre singer and yet my passion is pop rock music.
-So it was difficult at first to sing the style that I loved and rather frustrating but through training, I learnt the stylistic vocal elements of Pop and Rock singing and how to employ them in my voice.
-So know what it is that your after and try emulating that style.
+For example, I’m a trained jazz and theatre singer and yet my passion is pop-rock music.
+It was difficult at first to sing the style that I loved and rather frustrating but through training, I learnt the stylistic vocal elements of Pop and Rock singing and how to employ them in my voice.
+Know what it is that your after and try emulating that style.
 Each style has different vocal characteristics, some cross over heavily and share elements with neighbouring styles as well.
-So listen to singers in your chosen genre and study what they do with your vocal coach and emulate their tricks.
+Listen to singers in your chosen genre and study what they do with your vocal coach and emulate their tricks.